MT DISASTER & EMERGENCY SERVICES DIVISION

 One good way to avoid back feeding is to install a double-pole, double throw transfer-switch gear.
 A qualified electrical contractor can install this transfer switch so that dangerous back feed can be prevented.

-generator and wiring.
-The switch also will prevent utility power from
+connection between your generator and wiring.
+The switch also will prevent

-damaging the generator when regular service is restored.
-Make sure the
+utility power from damaging the generator when regular service is restored.
+Make

-transfer switch is rated at the same or greater amperage than the main over
+sure the transfer switch is rated at the same or greater amperage than the main

 transfer switch appears in